Seimei/Still Alive

 "声明/Still Alive (Seimei/Still Alive)" is the fifty-third single by Japanese rock duo B'z.
 It was released on 14 June 2017 and is the only single from their twentieth album Dinosaur.

 The song "Seimei" was used in a UCC Ueshima Coffee Co.
 Black sugar-free coffee commercial.
 "Still Alive" served as the main theme to TBS's A LIFE〜Itoshi Kihito〜, "Sekai wa Anata no Iro ni Naru" as the theme song to 2016 film Detective Conan: The Darkest Nightmare and to the anime itself and "Fukiarenasai" as the theme song for the 2016 film Shippu Rondo.

-It debuted in number one on the weekly Oricon Singles Chart.
+It debuted at number one on the weekly Oricon Singles Chart.
 It also reached number one on the Billboard Japan Hot 100 and the Top Singles Sales chart.
 It was ranked #38 at Oricon's 2017 year-end chart.
 The Recording Industry Association of Japan certified the single Gold for its sales of 100,000 copies.